Pare people: Mbaga kingdom (late c.1700s)

 The Wasangi received troops from Mbaga twice during the protracted conflict to aid in their efforts to drive the Ugweno "bureaucrats" out of Usangi.
 The Mbaga people's involvement in Ugweno affairs had two significant effects.
 Initially, a large group of South Pare people moved to North Pare, which is in the northern region of Usangi, to serve as a barrier between the Wagweno and the Wasangi.

 In a community that had previously spoken Kigweno, this also meant the introduction of Chasu-speaking groups.
 It marked the start of the process that would see North Pare become a part of Asu culture.
 One could argue that the non-royal lineages brought from South Pare to North Pare during this time were assimilated into the Ugweno community rather than the other way around.
 Numerous individuals embraced the Ugweno initiation system and attained full social integration.
 However, it was these integrated groups that contributed to the spread of Chasu throughout North Pare.

 In turn, the Wambaga chiefdom of Usangi's prestige throughout the nineteenth century was to support this acculturation process.
 Second, the Usangi district saw the formation of two distinct and autonomous chiefdoms.
 The Wambaga's involvement in Usangi meant more to the Wasangi than they had anticipated, even though the Wasangi themselves achieved independence from Ugweno with Mbaga's assistance.
 Prior to being sent to Usangi, Chasimba, also known as Madiva, was duly ordained in Mbaga as a rain-maker and ceremonial leader, and he had led the second army of Mbaga.

 He was recognized by the Wasangi as a rainmaker.
 However, the Wasangi leaders decided to acknowledge the Wambaga as rulers over regions settled by their followers, while the Wasangi would continue to rule over the remainder of Usangi, to avoid the possibility of the rainmakers seizing control of the entire chiefdom.
 The Wambaga were prohibited from participating in North Pare's initiation system in order to ensure that they would not acquire excessive power in Usangi.
-As a result, in order to complete their initiation rites, the Wambaga ruling clan's members and their devoted followers in Usangi had to travel to South Pare.
+As a result, to complete their initiation rites, the Wambaga ruling clan's members and their devoted followers in Usangi had to travel to South Pare.

 Thus, North Pare and South Pare had partnered in two ways by the start of the nineteenth century.
 Socially, the Ugweno system had been infused with a significant South Pare component.
 The North Pare system was being penetrated by a number of South Pare individuals, despite the Wambaga chiefdom in Usangi continuing to be distinct.
 Second, the creation of two competing chiefdoms in Usangi caused pain for the Ugweno kingdom.
 When new elements entered the picture in the 1800s, Usangi served as the entry point for an invasion of Ugweno.